ZodanMedia/wp-mini-menu/README.md

 * Show the WordPress "Edit post" action
 * Show a link to the Dashboard
 * Show a link to the WP Network (if available)
+* Show a link to New posts (for public post types)
-* Show a link to the menus, widgets, plugins and users sections
+* Show a link to Menus, Widgets, Plugins and Users sections
+* Show a link to ACF and WooCommerce (if available)

 ## What needs to be done?

 * Add more items/support for major plugins
-* Make stuff configurable

 ## WordPress version support